 FDRABR (or FDRINC as it is now called) backup tapes will almost certainly hold many tape datasets stacked on each tape volume.
 Depending on your backup strategy, these may be a mixture of weekly fully backups, a mixture of daily incrementals, or, if you use TYPE=AUTO then they will contain a mixture of full and incremental backups for several disks in a storage pool.
 This will allow you to use your tapes very effectively, but is a real problem if you are testing Disaster Recovery from tape as you will get severe tape contention.
 You will be restoring each DASD volume individually, and the restore jobs will all be trying to read the same set of tapes.
 Of course, if you have a real disaster and have to restore from tape, the problem is even worse.

 FDRDRP can resolve this issue without requiring any changes to existing backup JCL.
-It co-ordinates restores using multiple tapes, so each restore should take one pass down each tape, reading the backup files in physical order and passing the data to the correct disk restore subtask as required.
+It co-ordinates restores that use multiple tapes by restoring multiple disks in parallel instread of doing each disk sequentially.
+This means that the restore job should take one pass down each tape, reading the backup files in physical order and passing the data to the correct disk restore subtask as required.
 Restore time improvements are quoted as between 50 and 80%.
 The sample JCL below will restore a set of 'PROD' production volumes onto a set of pre-initialised 'DR' disaster recovery volumes, reading the COPY2 tapes and using three tape drives.

 //RESTFULL EXEC PGM=FDRDRP,REGION=0M